 Thirdly, you have the possibility to add a suffix to your URLs, like .html.
 For SEO this is useless, so leave it off.
 The following 2 parameters do not affect URLs, but are still important:

 Unicode Aliases should be better left untouched.

 And finally, we have the Include Site name in Page Title's parameter.
 If you have a site name that makes sense for SEO, include it, either before or after the description.
-Also, be aware that having the sitename included in the page title limits you in setting it up exactly as you want it: you have less characters (out of the allowed 60 or so), to make it unique.
+Also, be aware that having the site name included in the page title limits you in setting it up exactly as you want it: you have fewer characters (out of the allowed 60 or so), to make it unique.
 That is why I usually don't include it and only add it on pages where I really want it, like the homepage.

-However, you may also notice that a new option popped up after changing Legacy to Modern, called Remove IDs from URLs.
-Well, no explanation needed, it will do just that: remove the ID from items that are shown in Blog and List overviews.
+However, we can still use the option Remove IDs from URLs (you can find it in the Articles overview Options, tab Integration) No explanation is needed I guess, it will do just that: remove the ID from items that are shown in Blog and List overviews.
 In the old situation, you could have a URL like this:

-Now that the base configuration is in place, we can look at how URL's for individual article's and menu-items are generated:
+Now that the base configuration is in place, we can look at how URLs for individual articles and menu items are generated:

 - For menu items, the URL is built based on the alias of the actual item, which is appended to a possible parent menu item.
 So, if your menu item is called Business hours, with a parent menu item of Contact, the URL will become /contact/business-hours.